 Father returning from deployment surprises son at local elementary school

-BRUSLY - A father returning from his deployment overseas surprised his son at school Thursday.
+BRUSLY - A father returning from his deployment overseas made a surprise appearance at his son's school Thursday.

-WBRZ will stream the surprise at Lukeville Upper Elementary School Thursday during lunch.
+WBRZ livestreamed the surprise at Lukeville Upper Elementary School Thursday during lunch.
+Barrett Bourke, 7, hadn't seen his father Christopher in seven months.
+Christopher is a staff sergeant in the Louisiana National Guard and has been deployed in Iraq since last year.

 Here in Brusly where a 7 y/o was just surprised by his dad who’s been in Iraq since Thanksgiving.— Brandi B. Harris (@BrandiBHarrisTV) August 23, 2018